DannyQN123/Sales_Insight_DataAnalysis/README.md

 # Sales_Insight_DataAnalysis
-Analyze sales data for insights & build Dashboards
+Analyze Sales Data of a Peripheral Store for insights & build Dashboards

 ## Data Analysis Using SQL
 1. Show distrinct product codes that were sold in chennai